(Continued)

 Gravitational Lensing

-Illustration of a black hole or dark matter moving through the interstellar medium showing gravitational lensing.
+Illustration of a black hole or dark matter moving through the interstellar medium showing traditional gravitational lensing.

 Computer simulation of galactic filaments showing cosmic voids and web like structure.
 (Courtesy Wikipedia)

 This brings us to another postulate of incredibly great importance.
-Large cosmic voids may indeed be vast regions of material gravitationally bound, that are large concentrations of C+ dark matter.
+Large cosmic voids may indeed be vast regions of material that is gravitationally bound, and are large concentrations of C+ dark matter.
 Clusters of galaxies, including super clusters, are indeed common.
 Therefore nothing is preventing clusters of dark matter as well.

 This is a map of the larger known cosmic voids.
 (Courtesy Wikipedia)

-Further supportive evidence can also be found in ultra high energy cosmic rays arriving here on earth, from these regions of apparent nothingness.
-Particles such as the Amaterrasu particle at more than 240 EeV (exa-electronvolts).
-First detected in 2021 and later identified in 2023, emanating from the local void.
+Further supportive evidence can also be found in ultra high energy cosmic particles arriving here on earth, from these regions of apparent nothingness.
+Particles such as the Amaterrasu particle at more than 240 EeV (Exa-electronvolts).
+First detected in 2021 and later identified in 2023, are apparently emanating from the local void.
 This is an empty area of space bordering the Milky Way Galaxy.
 Previous extremely high energy cosmic rays have also been observed such as the OMG particle in 1991 at 320EeV.

 These ultra high energy cosmic rays are strongly suggestive that these dark areas contain vast concentrations of relativistic high energy matter.
 Further research will also be needed to discover, if these cosmic rays have suffered entropy over the long distances they have traveled, or are they simply a consequence of normally radiated relativistic energy.

-Once again, it is important to recognize that given the enormous volume of galaxies within the universe, as well as their immense size, a great amount of dark matter is also being emanated from them.
-This is from the super massive black holes that are found within their centers.
-Black holes literally are fountains of relativistic C+ matter.
+Once again, it is important to recognize that given the enormous volume of galaxies within the universe, as well as their immense size and the super massive black holes at their centers, a great amount of dark matter is additionally being emanated from them.
+Black holes quite literally are fountains of relativistic C+ matter.
 They add vast amounts of material to the interstellar medium.

 No discussion of cosmic voids would be complete without mentioning Dark Molecular Clouds, Absorption Nebulae and Bok Globules.
 Indeed they share many similarities with cosmic voids and may also be regions of gravitationally bound C+ matter.
 Additionally, their irregular shapes bear a striking resemblance to the irregular shapes of large cosmic voids.
 This strongly suggests gravitational interaction with known visible matter.